Asurar0/mikomikagi/README.md

 ## Build

-Install latest stable version of Rust toolchain and build with `cargo build --release`.
+Install latest stable version of the Rust toolchain and build mikomikagi with `cargo build --release`.

 ## Code structure